SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

    or else I'm going to keep getting "We are Number One" stuck in my head.

-..
-XXX The three characteristics get listed too many times.

-You can recognize conflicting access to memory if you break down your code according to three characteristics: whether any accesses are writes, the duration of the accesses, the locations in memory being accessed.
+There are three characteristics of memory access to consider in the context of conflicting access: whether the access is a read or a write, the duration of the access, and the location in memory being accessed.
 Specifically,
 a conflict occurs if you have two accesses that meet all of the following conditions: